nervosnetwork/moodyblues-client-rust/README.md

 ## Intro

-A tracer sdk for [overlord][overlord] like consensus algorithm, helps you to debug or optimize the algorithm.
+A tracer SDK for [overlord][overlord] like consensus algorithm, helps you to debug or optimize the algorithm.

+The consensus algorithm always plays with a distributed system, debugging or optimizing is so hard.
+If we can record events to describe what happens when consensus state changes, and then replay with a visualization dashboard, the debugging or optimizing would be easier.

 ## Quick start